 The application needs to sendt to the chairman of NSMS ( email@example.com) and should contain a budget and the amount which will be applied for.

-After almost 25 years as a lecturer in organic mass spectrometry at the University of Oslo as well several other universities in Norway he decided to assemble his experience and knowledge in the form of a textbook aimed at the international market.
-Happily he was able to complete the book and dispatch it to the publishing house concerned before he passed away.
-He was one of the founders of the Norwegian Society for Mass Spectrometry being always one of the driving forces.
-He put in countless hours of voluntary work for the Society and for Norwegian mass spectrometry.
+After almost 25 years as a lecturer in organic mass spectrometry at both the University of Oslo and several of the country’s other universities, he gathered his experience and knowledge in a textbook intended for the international market.
+He managed to complete the book and send it to the publisher before he died in 1996.
+Georg was one of the founders of the Norwegian Society for Mass Spectrometry in 1973, and he spent countless hours working for the Society.